knuthaug/blog.knuthaugen.no/_posts/2011-4-4-continuous-delivery-ii-smoketests-in-ruby-and-rails.markdown

 fi

 #put the xml version of the page into a file
-curl --silent $1 > reports/smoke.xml
+curl --silent $1 &gt; reports/smoke.xml
 </pre>

 The shell scripts stores the file which is then read by Jenkins.
 Works like a charm!